tomamore/AnyDeck/README.md

         print(f'{card.face} of {card.suit}')
 ```

 Notice that the cards are not shuffled.
-Shuffeling can be handled in two ways.
+Shuffling can be handled in two ways.

-* During initization of the the deck
+* During initiation of the deck

 ``` python
     cards = AnyDeck(shuffled=True)